Gelisor/docker-smb-opl/README.md

 ## Dockerized Samba Server for Open PlayStation Loader

+## Probably doesn't work so don't waste your time

 OPL can stream backed up games from SMB.
 Although the process of creating a share and enabling smb is straightforward for Windows, in MacOS or Linux it is not.